aogriffiths/relay/relay-specification.md

 * All Relay Publishers are their own Hubs.
 * A Publisher follows the same approach to _publishing_ content as a Hub follows for _distributing_ it.
-PuSH uses "Publishing" and "distributing" to refer to slightly different things but Relay seeks to make them the same thing.
+PuSH uses "publishing" and "distributing" to refer to slightly different things but Relay seeks to make them the same thing.
 * Hubs subscribe to Publishers or other Hubs.